joehunterdev/react-complete-guide/readme.md

     - [x] Notifications: cmp

   #### Using an Action Creator Thunk
+  - An alternative to side affect is the **action creator**
+  - A thunk is an *action that delays an action till later*
+    - returns a functions that eventually returns another function
+  - `await` means wait for promise
+  - Redux is prepared for *action creators that return functions*
+  - This is an alternative to the logic we have used in cmp. its nice to keep things lean

   #### Getting Started with Fetching Data
+  -

   #### Finalizing the Fetching Logic